 During the foundational years, parents play a pivotal role in shaping essential skills for a lifetime.
 From responsibility to positive interactions, each skill contributes to a child’s holistic development.
 As captains of their journey, parents mold character and instill values that last a lifetime.

-At Sekolah Pelita Harapan, our Early Childhood Program prioritizes holistic development, offering a nurturing environment where potential is celebrated.
+At Sekolah Pelita Harapan, our preschool Jakarta program prioritizes holistic development, offering a nurturing environment where potential is celebrated.
 Join us in shaping this impactful journey for the future of our children.
 Get connected with us to explore more about our Early Childhood Program.

 At Sekolah Pelita Harapan, we are dedicated to partnering with parents to foster holistic growth in children.
 Our commitment extends through the Early Childhood Program and a comprehensive Parenting Program, ensuring the optimal growth experience for every family.

-Explore more about our Early Childhood Program and Parenting Program to learn about the enriching experiences we offer.
+Discover the enriching experiences offered in our preschool Jakarta and Parenting Program to learn about the enriching experiences we offer.
 Take the first step towards unlocking your child’s potential by enrolling them in our transformative learning programs.
 Connect with us today to embark on a journey of lifelong learning and development with Sekolah Pelita Harapan.